 Exploding computaitonal Earth

-Capturing the carbon cycle narrative and putting it into a model requires first translating it into math.
+Mathematical and computational models can help us tease apart these effects and explore other processes that control how quickly carbon leaves the soil.
 How we formulate these equations reflects not only how we think soils behave now, but also how we think they will behave in the future.
-One of the big challenges in soil modeling right now is that we know the underlying processes in soils are often non-linear but they seem to behave linearly as an integrated system.
+One of the big challenges in soil modeling right now is that we know the underlying processes in soils are often non-linear but soils seem to behave linearly as an integrated system.
 No one quite knows why.

-These models need data to make predictions and test different theories about how soils work.
+As we explore these whys, we need to check our understanding against observations.
+All models need data, and that data is hard to come by.
 Despite living in an increasingly date rich world, much of the soil data that is out there is not in a form that can easily cross-talk or be integrated into models.
 Getting data to talk requires everyone interested in soils (researchers, land managers, and other stakeholders) to sit down and hammer out what exactly we mean when we talk about this amazing system.

 Computational soil biogeochemistry is an amazing field of research with lots of exciting opportunities for interdicplinary work spanning biology, geology, hydrology, chemistry, informatics, mathematics, and numerous sub-discipline.
 My lab at the University of Florida frequently has openings for undergraduate and graduate student researchers and I’m always delighted to talk about other potential collaborations.